My Site

 What you'll need: What you need to do:

 • Plan out the action you want to capture.
-Keep in mind that you're limited to using characters you or your friends have, or people that you can convince to help you out in-game, and that the characters will have to be able to get to and survive in whatever locations you want to use in your video
+Keep in mind that you're limited to using characters you or your friends have, or people that you can convince to help you out in-game, and that the characters will have to be high enough level to be able to get to and survive in whatever locations you want to use in your video

-• Get the characters to the right location and set them up so they're standing in the right places, ready to do the actions/emotes you want them to do
+• Get the characters to the right location and set them up so they're standing in the right places, doing the actions/emotes you want for your video, and that the game's camera is set at the angle/zoom level you want

 • Use your video-capturing software to capture the action